Three Key Facts:

 -

 High-silicon grain-oriented electrical steel (GOES) is a critical component for electricity transformers.
-The investment, made possible by the Biden-Harris administration’s Inflation Reduction Act, will be used to install electric induction furnaces and replace outdated natural gas technology.
+The investment, made possible by Joe Biden’s clean energy plan, will be used to install electric induction furnaces and replace outdated natural gas technology.

 Rising costs and newly proposed environmental standards had put the Butler Works plant at risk of closing.
 However, a combination of union advocacy and federal investment ensured that the plant, which is more than a hundred years old, remained operational.